antirez/t-watch-s3-micropython/README.md

 # Our display does not have a MISO pin, but the MicroPython
 # SPI implementation does not allow to avoid specifying one, so
 # we use just a not used pin in the device.

+# Power on the display backlight.
+bl = Pin(45,Pin.OUT)
+bl.on()

+# Our display does not have a MISO pin, but the MicroPython
+# SPI implementation does not allow to avoid specifying one, so
+# we use just a not used pin in the device.
+display = st7789_ext.ST7789(
-spi = SPI(1, baudrate=40000000, polarity=1, sck=18, mosi=13, miso=37)
+    SPI(1, baudrate=40000000, phase=0, polarity=1, sck=18, mosi=13, miso=37),
-display = st7789.ST7789(
-    spi, 240, 240,
+    240, 240,
     reset=False,
     dc=Pin(38, Pin.OUT),
     cs=Pin(12, Pin.OUT),
 )
-display.init()
+display.init(landscape=False,mirror_y=True,mirror_x=True,inversion=True)
 ```

-The speedup is around 20x.
-A full fill of the display with pixels of the
+The speedup with hardware SPI is around 20x.
+Performances will be much
-same color takes around 29 milliseconds.

-The ST7789 display driver in this repository was rewritten in order to
-use the MicroPython framebuffer abstraction (at the cost of some memory).
+better once the framebuffer will be reintroduced, at the cost of MicroPython
-It means that normally we write in the framebuffer, and only blit the
-content to the actual screen when the `show` method is called.
-This improves performances, allows to use the bitmap font available in
-the framebuffer implementation, together with the other graphical primitives
-available, and in general makes adapting other code (for example written
-for the SD1306 oled display) to this display much simpler.

-## Running the examples
+available memory (but the FB will be optional).

-### Scroller
+## Scroller example

 The Scroller example shows how to use the TFT driver in monochrome
 mode, to save memory in the framebuffer.
 To test it:

-    talk32 /dev/tty.usbmodem1245661 put st7789py.py
-    talk32 /dev/tty.usbmodem1245661 put axp2101.py
+    mpremote cp *.py :
-    talk32 /dev/tty.usbmodem1234561 run examples/scroller.py
+    mpremote run examples/scroller.py

 You will see numbers on the screen like if it was a terminal
 outputting a sequence, with vertical scrolling and so forth.